-Sometimes, at the first-appearance hearing the judge will consider modifying the stay-away order at the alleged victim’s request.
-If the judge finds that good cause has been shown and the interests of justice require that contact should be permitted, the order will be changed to allow the defendant to have peaceful non-violent contact with the protected person and/or children.
+Sometimes, at the first-appearance hearing, the judge will consider modifying the stay-away order at the alleged victim’s request.
+If the judge finds that good cause has been shown and the interests of justice require that contact be permitted, the order will be changed to allow the defendant to have peaceful, non-violent contact with the protected person and/or children.
 If the stay-away order isn’t modified at the first-appearance hearing, the judge assigned to the case can still modify the order at a later hearing.

-Possible Punishments for a Domestic Violence Conviction
+Possible Punishments for a Domestic Violence Charge

-Direct Consequences of a Conviction
+Direct Consequences of a DV First-Degree Misdemeanor Conviction

 - Up to one (1) year in jail